-Most viewed in Security
+News in Security

-Book launch: Portraits of Injustice
+Book launch: Portraits of Injustice16th September 2019

 In order to show the impact of international crimes on victims, the International Victimology Institute Tilburg (INTERVICT) of Tilburg University will present the photo book 'Portraits of Injustice: Forced marriage and related sexual violence under the Khmer Rouge' on September 24th, 2019.
 The photo book portrays twelve victims of forced marriage under the Khmer Rouge in words and pictures.